JosephLai241/URS/README.md

 # Universal Reddit Scraper
-Universal Reddit scraper using the Reddit API ([PRAW](https://pypi.org/project/praw/)).
+Universal Reddit scraper using the Reddit API ([`PRAW`](https://pypi.org/project/praw/)).

 Written in Python.

-I provided a requirements.txt for a quick install of both the PRAW and argparse modules.
+I provided a requirements.txt for a quick install of both `PRAW` and `argparse`.

 `pip install -r requirements.txt`

 You will also need your own Reddit account and API credentials.

-**NOTE:** PRAW currently only supports Python 2.7, 3.3, 3.4, 3.5, and 3.6.
+**NOTE:** `PRAW` currently only supports Python 2.7, 3.3, 3.4, 3.5, and 3.6.
 This project was written in Python 3 and tested with Python 3.6.

 This is a universal Reddit scraper where you can manually specify subreddits to scrape, specify which category of posts to scrape for each subreddit, and how many results are returned.
 I have also added a search option where you can search for keyword(s) within a subreddit and the scraper will get all posts that are returned from the search.